300: No Such Thing As Swimming In The Sky

 I hope that's true.

-And what might that sound?
+What might that sound?
+No.

 Yeah, they're incredible.